ericbutler555/eb-grid/README.md

 Floats block elements (like `.col`s) in the center of the layer.

-**Note:** You can also add a breakpoint prefix to any of the above alignment classes, to set text or column alignment specifically for a certain breakpoint.
-For example, an element with `class="col tab-align-r tab-align-col-c desk-align-c desk-align-col-l"` would be centered in the layer with right-aligned text at 768px or wider, and would be floated left in the layer with centered text at 1200px or wider.
+**Note:** You can also **add a breakpoint prefix to any of the above alignment classes,** to set text or column alignment specifically for a certain breakpoint.
+For example, an element with `class="col half tab-align-r tab-align-col-c desk-align-c desk-align-col-l"` would be centered in the layer with right-aligned text at 768px or wider, and would be floated left in the layer with centered text at 1200px or wider.

 -----